Reviewed on 9/5/13

 (i) the day the employee commences employment; or

 (ii) a day on which the employer and employee agree to vary the employee’s terms and conditions of employment.

 Depending on the nature of the duties being performed by the employee who will be subject to the contract, it may not be necessary to require an employee to agree to a post-employment restraint.
 You should seek to customise the restraint to relate to the specific employee.

 In order for a post-employment restraint to be enforceable it must be 'reasonable' in the circumstances of the particular employee’s employment.
-Specifically, the restraint must be reasonable in relation to the activities sought to be restrained, the geographic area, and the duration of the restraint.
+Specifically, the restraint must be reasonably required to protect the legitimate business interests of the employer, having regard to the activities sought to be restrained, the geographic area, and the duration of the restraint.
 The courts will not enforce restraints that impose an unreasonable restraint of trade on an employee, or that extend beyond protecting the legitimate business interests of an employer.